Knowledgebase Minecraft How to Create a Minecraft Network with V...

 Step 1: Order a Proxy Server

-During the ordering process, you can choose between BungeeCord or Velocity.
-We recommend Velocity for better performance and modern features.
+2. During the ordering process, you can choose between BungeeCord or Velocity.
+We highly recommend Velocity for much better performance, security, and modern features!

 Step 2: Set Up Your Hub Server

-The hub server is where players first arrive after connecting.
-It typically contains portals or NPCs to access different game modes.
+The hub (or lobby) server is where players first arrive after connecting to the proxy.
+It typically contains portals, server selectors, or NPCs to access your different game modes.

 Step 3: Add Game Servers

-Now you can add your actual game servers.
-The required resources depend on your game mode and player count:
+Now you can add your actual game servers (the nodes where the actual gameplay happens).
+The required resources depend entirely on your game mode and player count:

 Step 4: Configure Your Proxy

-Set your hub server as the default/fallback server so players join there first.
+2. Set your hub server as the default/fallback server so players always join there first when they log in.

-For detailed setup instructions, check our Velocity forwarding configuration guide.
+For detailed, step-by-step setup instructions on making sure player IPs and UUIDs pass through correctly, check our Velocity forwarding configuration guide.

 Final Steps

-Remember to configure permissions and install any necessary proxy plugins for features like global chat or synchronized ranks across your network.
+Remember to configure your permissions (like LuckPerms Bungee) and install any necessary proxy plugins for features like global network chat or synchronized ranks across your network.

 The Last Minecraft Hosting You Will Ever Need!